 Letter To New Homeowners Printable

-If you have a move on the horizon, I have created a Welcome Home Letter and Home Information Printable just for you!
+If you have a move on the horizon, I have created a Welcome Home Letter Printable, along with a House 411 information sheet that provides space for you to share information the new owner of your home will need!

 Although the moving process was incredibly tiring, busy, and emotional, I found peace in knowing I had shared with the new owners a little of the history, information, and FUN we have had in the shell of a house we once called home!